rpalovics/Alpenglow/docs/source/general/rank_computing_optimization.rst

 How do we optimize rank and top list computation?
 -------------------------------------------------

 The recommender models implement different interfaces based on what type of output can they easily generate.
 Examples: a popularity based model can easily generate a top list.
-A matrix factorization based model provides a score for each user-item pair, but using a :py:class:`alpenglow.cpp.LempContainer`, it can roughly sort the items by score, that lets us optimize rank computation.
+A matrix factorization based model provides a score for each user-item pair.
+Using a :py:class:`alpenglow.cpp.LempContainer`, the same model can efficiently serve the items roughly sorted descending by score, that lets us optimize rank computation.

 Available interfaces and tools
 ------------------------------